day8/re-com/README.md

 ## Navigating The Source

 Unsurprisingly, look in the `src` directory.
-It contains two sub-directories:
+It has two sub-directories:
-  - re-com - contains the library itself
+  - re-com - the library
-  - re-demo - contains the code for the demo app
+  - re-demo - the demo app

-After you clone this repo, `cd` into the root directory.
-At that point, you can execute the following commands:
+After you clone this repo, `cd` into the root directory and execute one of the following commands:

 ```
 lein run